Kevin Haley: Retrial and new conviction

 Following his conviction, Kevin Haley was transferred to San Quentin State Prison's death row to await execution.
 After spending 16 years behind bars, he and his attorneys filed an appeal in 2004, arguing that the murder of Clement was accidental and that it constituted involuntary manslaughter.
 He also claimed that the interrogating officers had violated his Miranda rights, as they pressured him to confess under the threat of death and while he was under the influence of drugs.
 While the courts disagreed with a majority of the claims, Haley's death sentence was nonetheless overturned, and on August 27, 2004, he was granted a new trial.
 However, at the second trial, the District Attorney's Office refused to downgrade the charges to manslaughter and again charged Haley with first-degree murder.
 He was therefore found guilty yet again, and his death sentence was reinstated.

 In the early 2010s, DNA testing was conducted on biological traces found on the body of Laverne Stolzy.
 The results showed a match to the genotypic profile of Kevin Haley, after which the District Attorney's Office filed an appeal to overturn his acquittal, which was granted.
 In 2014, Haley was extradited to Los Angeles to face trial for the murder of Stolzy, and on October 8, he was found guilty and received a second death sentence.
 At the trial, Haley decided to represent himself, but presented no mitigating evidence, pleaded not guilty and did not make a closing argument during the penalty phase, due to which the jury rejected the option of life imprisonment without parole.
 There were also plans to charge him with the murder of Jodie Samuels and the assault of Wilma Gelber, who had been shot 75 minutes prior to the murder of Samuels – it was later determined that both had been shot with the same weapon.
 However, as said weapon was never found and a witness to the murder of Samuels could not positively identify Haley as her killer, he was never charged in either case.

-As of July 2023, both brothers remain incarcerated – Kevin Haley is at the San Quentin State Prison, while Reginald is at the California Health Care Facility.
+As of June 2026, both brothers remain incarcerated – Kevin Haley is at the Calipatria State Prison, while Reginald is at the California Health Care Facility.
 In February 2019, after serving more than 31 years in prison, Reginald Haley applied for parole, but was denied and barred from applying until 2022.
 In February of that year, he filed a second application, but was denied yet again and remains behind bars.